Dire Straits: 1996–present: Reunion speculations and Rock and Roll Hall of Fame induction

-Since the break-up of Dire Straits, Knopfler has shown no interest in re-forming the band and is quoted as saying he was not interested in "getting all that stuff back together again."
+Since the break-up of Dire Straits, Knopfler has shown no interest in re-forming the band and said he was not interested in "getting all that stuff back together again."
 He said, "I would only do that for a charity.
 I'm glad I've experienced it all – I had a lot of fun with it – but I like things the way they are."
 Keyboardist Guy Fletcher has been associated with almost all of Knopfler's solo work to date and Danny Cummings has been a frequent contributor, notably to Knopfler's solo album releases All the Roadrunning (with Emmylou Harris), Kill to Get Crimson, Get Lucky and One Deep River.

 In 2007, Knopfler said he did not miss the global fame that came his way at the height of the band's success.
 He said, "It just got too big."
 In October 2008, Illsley told the BBC that he hoped Knopfler would agree to re-form Dire Straits for a comeback tour.
 Knopfler declined, saying that he was reluctant to re-form the group and that he was not "a fan of Dire Straits' early hits."
 In the same interview, Illsley said Knopfler was enjoying his continuing success as a solo artist.
 "He's doing incredibly well as a solo artist, so hats off to him.
 He's having a perfectly good time doing what he's doing."
 Guy Fletcher stated on his website that Knopfler had no interest in re-forming Dire Straits.

 In December 2009, the band were commemorated with a Heritage Award from PRS for Music.
 A plaque was placed on a block of flats in Deptford, London, where Dire Straits was formed and played their first gig.
 In 2011, Alan Clark, Chris White, and Phil Palmer, along with Tom Petty and the Heartbreakers' drummer Steve Ferrone, formed a new band, the Straits, to perform at a charity show at the Royal Albert Hall in London.